theristes/gomed/README.md

 Gomed - Analitico implements report for drugstores delivery`s companies (Portuguese Language)

-It was build with these dudes:
+It was build with these tools:

 -   Go Language
 -   Bootstrap framework